omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

   hunt](https://www.lesswrong.com/posts/zp5AEENssb8ZDnoZR/the-schelling-choice-is-rabbit-not-stag).
   I don't _really_ know what I'm talking about!
-* Introducing (monetary) _punishments_ (an incentive can easily be understood as a punishment) to social relationships can probably do a lot of damage so be careful.
+* Introducing (monetary) _punishments_ (an incentive can easily be understood as a punishment) to social relationships can probably do a lot of damage, so be careful.
 * Talking about EV when meeting friends could be perceived as cold and could damage relationships, so again, be careful.
 Not everyone likes